Ricky Martin: Real estate

+Influence

+Martin has been called the "King of Latin Pop" by various publications.

-Martin's song "María (Pablo Flores Remix)", which was ranked among the "Greatest Latin Pop Song of All Time" by Rolling Stone, and "11 remixes of classic Latin hits" by Billboard, "launched the Latin and dance music crossover of the '90s", according to the latter.
+Martin's song "María (Pablo Flores Remix)", which was ranked among the "Greatest Latin Pop Songs of All Time" by Rolling Stone, and "11 remixes of classic Latin hits" by Billboard, "launched the Latin and dance music crossover of the '90s", according to the latter.
 Olivier Pérou from Le Point commented that "some have even learned, thanks to him, to count to three in Spanish" following the popularity of the song.
 "La Copa de la Vida", which has been hailed as the Best World Cup Anthem of All-Time by multiple sources, became a "musical template" for World Cup anthems, and Martin's Latin and dance crossover style has been much copied in the anthems, as well as soccer chant "Ole!
 Ole!
 Ole!" in the lyrics, according to The Hollywood Reporter.
-As believed by Esquire, the song "inaugurated this musical subgenre" of Latin.
-In his review for Pitchfork, Corban Goble wrote that if World Cup anthems someday would be "given their own textbook", "La Copa de la Vida" would be "the standard-bearer for the whole genre".

 Martin is known as the pioneer in getting Latin pop music genre to mainstream recognition.
 Following his performance of "The Cup of Life" at the Grammys, and the success of "Livin' la Vida Loca" and Ricky Martin (1999), he opened the gates for many Latin artists such as Jennifer Lopez, Shakira, Christina Aguilera, Marc Anthony, Santana, and Enrique Iglesias who released their crossover albums and followed him onto the top of the charts.
 His performance of "The Cup of Life" at the Grammys not only changed the course of his career, but also altered how people regard Latin music in America.
 It has been known as a game-changer for Latin music worldwide, that effectively ushered in the "Latin explosion".
 Then-United Talent Agency head Rob Prinz described the rendition as "the single biggest game changing moment for any artist in the history of the Grammys".
 According to Billboard, it has been cited as the beginning of the "Latin Pop invasion", which powerfully affected the US mainstream.
 According to Entertainment Tonight, "Livin' la Vida Loca" paved the way for a large number of other Latin artists, and is "credited as the song that helped other Latin artists break through to English-speaking markets".
-According to The Independent, the single is "widely regarded as the song that began the first Latin pop explosion", while Peoples Jason Sheeler credited it as the song that "led the way for the late-'90s so-called 'Latin explosion' that dominated pop music into the new century: Shakira, Enrique Iglesias, Marc Anthony, and Jennifer Lopez".
-Angie Romero from Billboard wrote: "If you look up 'crossover' in the dictionary, there should be a photo of Ricky shaking his bon bon and/or 'Livin' la Vida Loca'."
+According to The Independent, the single is "widely regarded as the song that began the first Latin pop explosion."